Ear Stretching Guide | How To Stretch / Gauge Your Ears

 Do I have an infection?
 How do I treat it?

-Be on the lookout for anything unusual like red, swollen ear lobes, extreme itching, discharge, or a warmth coming from your lobes.
-This more than likely means that you have an infection.
+Be on the lookout for any unusual symptoms, such as red, swollen ear lobes, extreme itching, discharge, or warmth coming from your lobes.
+This more than likely means you have an infection.

-An infection in your ear lobes needs to be treated like any other infection, as it can cause serious problems.
-The first thing you'll need to do is to switch your jewelry to something like steel or glass.
-This will help keep your ear from being irritated first of all.
-You'll want to downsize a size or two if you've just stretch your lobes as this can be the cause of the infection.
+An infection in your lobes needs to be treated like any other infection, as it can cause serious problems.
+The first thing you’ll need to do is ensure you’re wearing quality jewelry, like steel or glass.
+This will help reduce any irritation.
+If you’ve just stretched, consider downsizing a size or two, as the fresh stretch may be the cause of the infection.

-And lastly if you feel that the infection is getting worse, you'll need to see a doctor.
-Infections are important to get taken care of as soon as possible so that they don't turn into something worse.
+If the infection is getting worse and not healing on its own, you’ll need to see a doctor.
+It’s important to get it taken care of as soon as possible so it doesn’t turn into something worse.

 Ready to Get Started?

-If you’re ready to start stretching, you can get started by taking a look at our ear stretching kits and tapers!
+If you’re ready to start stretching, you can get started by taking a look at our ear stretching kits.
 Feel free to get in touch with us if you have any questions.